thoughtworks-jumpstart/guides/docs/backend-web-development/express-basics.md

 ## Features of Express.js

-- Uses middleware to break your app into smaller bits of behaviour
 - Routing helps to split your app into smaller functions that are called when user visits a resource (like a specific URL)
-- Routers can break large apps into smaller subapplications
+- Routers can further break large apps into smaller subapplications
+- Middleware functions help to process a request before it is passed on to the final handler functions

 ### Starting the server